Disruption and the rise of data science

 Common knowledge would have you think a data scientist spends the majority of their time modelling and evaluating those models.
 This is a falsehood.
 For many data scientists, the majority of their time is spent developing data pipelines which act as a requisite precursor to machine learning.
 Such pipelines do not come out of thin air, and failing the use of some third party…

-Linear regression; the first type of regression analysis ever to be studied intensely, the foundation of any supervised learning course, the cornerstone of… you get the picture.
+Linear regression.
+It’s the first type of regression analysis ever to be studied intensely, the foundation of any supervised learning course, the cornerstone of… you get the picture.
 Well, it sucks.

 The main benefit of using the median as oppose to other average approximation aggregates like the mean, is because it is less skewed by extremely large or small values.
 It offers a better approximation of what is called a typical value of the data.